damikun/trouble-training/README.md

 ### Restoring all projects

+You can run Nuke build,Restore and Test by using `.\build.cmd` (from root folder) or do it manualy using this steps:

 Go to dirrectory: `APIServer/API` and run `dotnet restore`

 Go to dirrectory: `IdentityServer/API` and run `dotnet restore`